Andred4nr/lego_analysis/readme.md

 **Share pahse in the notebook analyze.ipynb**

 ## Act
-Guiding questions
+**Guiding questions**
-* What is your final conclusion based on your analysis?
+* What is the final conclusion based on the analysis?
-* How could your team and business apply your insights?
+* How could the business apply these insights?
-* What next steps would you or your stakeholders take based on your findings?
+* What next steps for the team or stakeholder based on the findings?
-* Is there additional data you could use to expand on your findings
+* Is there additional data that could help expand the analysis.

 ### Top high-level insights based on your analysis<br/>
 - Medium and high value sets create more engagement with users so increasing the output of these is crutial<br/>